Rays vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 Rays vs. Royals: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Bobby Witt Jr. and the Kansas City Royals hit the field against Isaac Paredes and the Tampa Bay Rays on Friday at 8:10 PM ET at Kauffman Stadium.
+Jordan Lyles will start for the Kansas City Royals aiming to take down Isaac Paredes and the Tampa Bay Rays on Sunday at 2:10 PM ET.

-The Royals are +240 moneyline underdogs for this matchup with the favorite Rays (-300).
-Tampa Bay is the favorite on the run line (-2.5 with -115 odds).
-A 9-run total is listed in the matchup.
+Bookmakers list the Rays as -225 moneyline favorites, while giving the underdog Royals +180 moneyline odds to win.
+The total for the matchup is listed at 9.5 runs.

 Rep your team with officially licensed Rays gear!
 Head to Fanatics to find jerseys, shirts, and much more.